 The money-driven, crazy, alcoholic and egotistical multi-millionaire Ralph Sampson has disappeared after flying from Las Vegas to LA.
 Mrs Sampson, disabled from a horseback riding accident, doesn’t seem even to like her husband and believes he has gone off with another woman, but she wants to know where he is.

-Harper starts by interviewing Mrs Sampson’s spoiled, seductive step-daughter, Miranda (Pamela Tiffin), and her amiable casual boyfriend Allan Taggert (Robert Wagner), the missing husband’s private pilot.
+After meeting Mrs Sampson, Harper starts his investigation by interviewing Mrs Sampson’s spoiled, seductive, sexy step-daughter, Miranda (Pamela Tiffin), and her handsome, amiable casual boyfriend Allan Taggert (Robert Wagner), the missing husband’s private pilot.

 Screenwriter William Goldman makes an excellent job of adapting Ross Macdonald’s 1949 novel The Moving Target to the screen, producing a richly textured, engrossing, highly polished screenplay.
 Goldman, who was a big admirer of Macdonald and suggested making this movie to producer Elliot Kastner, won the 1967 Edgar Award for Best Motion Picture Screenplay.